Cancer

 There are many online tools to help you find a nearby doctor or clinic that can screen for cancer.

-• The National Medical Association (NMA) Physician Locator can help you find an African American/Black doctor in your area.
+• The National Medical Association (NMA) represents African American/Black doctors and can help you find an African American/Black doctor in your area.

 • Most health insurance plans feature a “Find a Doctor” section on their website.
 Visit your insurance provider’s website to locate a doctor in your area.